Zethzer/Silfur-Engine/README.md

 This game engine will permit to create 3D/2D applications which need rendering or 2D/3D games on Windows 64-bits.

 Upon completion, this will be a free, open-source game engine.
-The source code is under `GNU GPL 3.0` license.
+The source code is under `Zlib` license.

 The game engine is under active development.
-You can follow the progress of the development with the devlogs on [itch.io.](https://duality-workshop.itch.io/silfur-engine)

 ## Building Silfur

 ### On Windows
 #### Prerequisites

-* Vulkan SDK v1.2.198.1
+* Vulkan SDK v1.3.261.1
 * Visual Studio 2022

 #### Available configurations